 - A. The regular probationary period for all employees in the unit shall normally be no longer than twelve (12) months of continuous service.
-Extension of probationary periods up to a maximum of three (3) months may be approved by the City Manager in individual cases where there is reasonable cause to do so. - B. Employees hired into regular part-time positions shall have a probationary period that is prorated by their position's full-time equivalence (FTE), proportional to the number of hours worked each week.
-In other words, if the probationary period of a regular full-time employee is twelve (12) months, and the part-time regular position is half-time scheduled to work twenty (20) hours a week, then the probationary period shall be twenty-four (24) months.
+Extension of probationary periods up to a maximum of three (3) months may be approved by the City Manager in individual cases where there is reasonable cause to do so. - B. Part-time employees hired into regular positions shall have a probationary period that is proportional to the number of hours worked each week.
+In other words, if the probationary period of a regular full-time employee is twelve (12) months, and the part-time regular position is half-time scheduled to work twenty (20) hours a week, then the probationary period shall be twenty-four (24) months. - C. Employees serving a new probation period shall be eligible for a merit step increase in accordance with Section 5.5 above.